section decoration triangle

 • Support and collaborate with disability-led organizations and groups, like Breaking Silences Advisory Committee, the Ohio Olmstead Task Force, and the centers for independent living.

-• Advocate for full accessibility in the state legislative and administrative process
+• Advocate for full accessibility in the state legislative and administrative process.

 Increasing positive educational outcomes for students with disabilities.

-• Monitor implementation of the DOE settlement agreement and collaborate with community organizations to improve outcomes for students with disabilities.
+• Monitor implementation of the DOE settlement agreement and collaborate with community organizations, and provide short-term assistance or individual advocacy, as appropriate, to the students, parents, and families in the eleven DOE school districts to improve outcomes for students with disabilities.

-• Provide short-term assistance or individual advocacy, as appropriate, on special education issues to the students, parents, and families in the eleven DOE school districts and the special education fellowship counties.
+• Provide short-term assistance or individual advocacy, as appropriate, on special education issues to the students, parents, and families in the special education fellowship counties to improve outcomes for students with disabilities.

 Promoting equity and increasing positive employment outcomes for people with disabilities to prepare for, enter, or remain in the workplace.